C-130 Fireball Due to Modification Error

 In retrospect, the physical cause of the fire was evident.
 However, what is not evident is why the hazardous condition was not detected earlier.
 There were ample opportunities to detect this hazardous condition on any affected aircraft during any scheduled inspection.
 Complacency likely came into play in that the area was looked at many times, without actually seeing, understanding and/or correcting the problem.
 The short term solution to counter these human factors is through proper technical training, but the long term solution that will pay the greatest dividends is to train the minds of our technicians to expect to find problems every time they do an inspection.

-You may find this previous Aerossurance article of interest:
+You may find these Aerossurance articles of interest:

 - AC-130J Prototype Written-Off After Flight Test LOC-I Overstress

 - UPDATE 23 April 2016: Dim, Negative Transfer Double Flameout, or this article that discusses the latent defect introduced with a night vision modification

 - UPDATE 9 January 2017: S-92A Flying Control Restriction on Wiring Loom